Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 For Hot Weather

-Start with a thinner sock like the Swiftwick Aspire One or a low-cut synthetic option like the Rockay Accelerate.
+Start with a thinner sock like the Swiftwick Aspire One or the Injinji Run Lightweight No Show if toe rubbing is your issue.
 If your shoes already fit tight, avoid thick cushioning.

 For Long Runs